 Learning about how to spot manipulative and abusive behaviour, the importance of sexual consent and understanding sexuality in general would really help people improve their relationships for life.

-Allowing guys and gals to talk honestly and openly about their different experiences and feelings would help to create a safer environment for us all.
+Giving young people the space to talk honestly and openly about their different experiences and feelings would help to create a safer environment for us all.

 Communications skills should be key here.